masc-ucsc/docs/docs/pyrope/07-typesystem.md

 After type synthesis, each variable has an associated type.
 In Pyrope, for each assignment, the type checks that the left-hand side (LHS) has a compatible type with the right-hand side (RHS) of the expression.
-Additional type checks happen when variables have a type check explicitly set (`var:type`) in rhs expressions.
+Additional type checks happen when variables have a type check explicitly set (`var:type`) in the rhs expression.

 Although the type system is not implemented with asserts, it is an equivalent